 Recording the Field Video

 Some claimants also ask, “Do I want to record these field interviews?”

 There are primary ways to record the field interview: (1) video recording it; (2) audio recording it; and (3) having an actual court reporter present.

 These do add costs to the claim but are advantages to recording the interview.
 For example, the field interviewer’s report may have inaccuracies.
 They write down things you purportedly said, but those things are not what you actually said.
 It would be good to have evidence to combat inaccuracies.

 But if you are not going to record, then you should ask for a written transcript of the interview and a copy of the field interviewer’s report.
 You may even ask to review a copy of the interviewer’s notes.
 Wouldn’t you want to see everything that’s being written down so that you can sign off and say, “Yes, I said A, B, C, D, and E.” Then there are no issues.
 But keep in mind that the companies won’t often give you their notes.

 Legal Representation in Long Term Disability Insurance Claims

-If you’d like to speak to one of our experienced Long-Term Disability Insurance Attorneys about your denied claim, contact us at (888) 321-8131 to schedule a consultation.
+If you’d like to speak to an experienced Long Term Disability Insurance Attorney about your denied claim, contact us at (888) 321-8131 to schedule a consultation.
 Although based in Florida, the Ortiz Law Firm represents claimants across the United States.
-We can help you evaluate your claim to determine whether you qualify for Long-Term Disability Benefits and how to navigate through the appeals process if your LTD claim has been wrongfully denied or terminated.
+We can help you evaluate your claim to determine whether you qualify for Long Term Disability Benefits and how to navigate through the appeals process if your LTD claim has been wrongfully denied or terminated.